National Film Preservation Act

 The National Film Preservation Act is the name of several U.S. federal laws relating to the identification, acquisition, storage, and dissemination of "films that are culturally, historically, or aesthetically significant."

 Legislative history

 1988

 The original National Film Preservation Act of 1988 (Public Law 100-446) was part of an appropriations bill for the United States Department of the Interior.
-The law specified three tasks: